dougbert-b/TestControllerStuff/README.md

 The "Metex ME-11" files are several attempts to interface a Metex ME-11 DMM, using different TestController drivers.
 At the moment, the only one that sort of works is "Metex ME-11.txt", which uses TestController's SingleValue driver.
 It displays all the data, but it is laggy - there is some data communication timing issue.

+MastechLCR.txt  is a work in progress, for a Mastech MS5308 LCR meter.
+It should work with other brands of LCR meters that use the same Cyrustek ES51919 chip set.